zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_01_en-US_THE_ARCHITECTURE_OF_RESONANCE.md

 **Key Principle:** When we speak of "what time is it?", we are asking about clock-time.
 When we speak of "how time feels," we are asking about structural time.
 These are different questions with different answers.

 Clock-time is measured externally.
 Structural time is experienced internally.
-A minute of terror is not the same minute as a minute of joy—not metaphorically, but structurally.
+A minute of terror is not the same minute as a minute of joy, not metaphorically, but structurally.
 The system processes more or fewer events, generates more or less internal complexity, inhabits a genuinely different temporal density.

 ## 3.2 — The α-Signature and Temporal Thickness